Of all types of business, the real estate industry is one of the most client-centric.

 Want to have a closer look at our projects?
 View our portfolio on Clutch.

 What does it look like to work with us?

 In short, the development process consists of several stages.
 We start with the discovery and business analysis, continue with design and development and end up with the ongoing support.

+On average, real estate CRM solution development cost starts from £47,600.
 We develop sophisticated CRM software that helps our clients solve plenty of pain points:

 - the usage of multiple third-party tools;

 - inefficient communications between clients, vendors, staff, leads, etc.;

 - no area for leads and prospects;

 - the lack of automation in business processes.

 Building CRM software for the real estate agency: Takeaway